braedencrankd/electric-laravel-example/README.md

 DDEV is required to run this project.
 To install DDEV:

-1. Install a package manager for you OS.
+1. Install a package manager for your OS.
 [Homebrew](https://brew.sh/) for MacOS or [Chocolatey](https://chocolatey.org/) on windows.
 For linux you guys know what you are doing 😏
-2. First, install Docker for your operating system (on MacOS you can run `brew install docker`, I recommend using [OrbStack](https://docs.orbstack.dev/) to run your docker containers).
+2. First, install Docker on your operating system (on MacOS you can run `brew install docker`, I recommend using [OrbStack](https://docs.orbstack.dev/) to run your docker containers).
 3. Install DDEV by following the instructions for your OS:

 -   **macOS (with Homebrew):**